 Prosthetic devices with microprocessors and other advanced features are being developed, but regardless of the system used, these devices still need to connect to the body properly.
 Most prostheses attach to the body through a socket, a cover custom made to fit around a person’s amputated limb, almost like a glove.

 A clinician who specializes in this skill — a prosthetist — will work with patients to take measurements of their limb and mold a socket specifically for that patient.
 They will also work with patients as they learn to use the device and as they age — prosthetic parts may break down, the amputated limb may change in size over time, and a patient may also experience skin conditions caused by movement of the socket.

 Prosthetic Maintenance Over Time

-Prosthetic limbs need to repaired, just like your car requires maintenance and oil changes.
-Sometimes parts of the prosthesis, like the socket, liner or bumper, need to be repaired or adjusted, depending on the type of prosthesis you use and other factors.
+Prosthetic limbs need to repaired, just like a car requires maintenance and oil changes.
+Sometimes parts of the prosthesis, like the socket or liner, need to be repaired or adjusted, depending on the type of prosthesis used and other factors.

 Treatment for Post-Amputation Pain

 Even after amputation, a person with limb loss may still feel pain in the area where their limb used to be (phantom limb pain) or in their amputated limb (neuroma pain).

 Dr. Todd Kuiken, Director Emeritus of the Center for Bionic Medicine, and Dr. Gregory Dumanian of Northwestern University are leading a study investigating if Targeted Muscle Reinnervation, a nerve transfer procedure they pioneered together, may reduce neuroma pain.
 They are also investigating use of the procedure for people with below-the-elbow amputation.
 The procedure is available for people with above-the-elbow amputation and also has been evaluated for people with lower-limb loss.